 Remember to Vacuum all the Dust Away First

 The number one mistake to make when cleaning your blinds is to not use your vacuum cleaner first.
 If you move the brush attachment gently over your blinds on a low suction it removes most of the dust.
 Any left-over stains can be easily removed with a damp (not wet) cloth and some mild dish-washing liquid.

-For busy people without the time or desire to clean their own blinds, we will pick them up from your premises and return them to you within 24 hours, clean and ready to hang.
+If you’re a busy person or has to desire to clean your own blinds, we will pick them up from your premises and return them to you within 24 hours, clean and ready to hang.